rackerlabs/rackspace-how-to/content/cloud-servers/installing-active-directory-on-windows-server-2012.md

 ---

-This article walks you through the process of setting up the Active Directory&trade; role on a Microsoft&reg; Windows Server&trade; 2012 server.
+This article walks you through the process of setting up the Active Directory&reg; role on a Microsoft&reg; Windows Server&reg; 2012 server.
 This article is intended for users who don't have existing Active Directory forests.
 It does not cover how to configure a server to act as a domain controller for an existing Active Directory forest.